Understanding CUI Markings

 CUI Basic vs. CUI Specified

-CUI is categorized into two types:
+CUI is categorized into two types: CUI Basic and CUI Specified.

-- Specified: Subject to additional handling requirements defined by the specific law or policy that governs it
+- CUI Specified: Subject to additional handling requirements defined by the specific law or policy that governs it

-- Basic: PII in personnel files
+- Personally Identifiable Information (PII) in personnel files

 What Are CUI Organizational Index Groupings?

-In addition to understanding the type of CUI you're handling, it is equally important to know its Organizational Index Grouping.
+In addition to understanding the type of CUI you're handling, it’s equally important to know its Organizational Index Grouping.
 This classification determines which compliance path is required under the CMMC framework.
 For example, any contractor handling CUI categorized under the Defense grouping will absolutely need a C3PAO assessment to achieve CMMC Level 2 certification.
-Contractors dealing with CUI in other groupings may qualify for CMMC Level 2 (Self) certification depending on the nature and sensitivity of the information.
-However, prime flowdown requirements may require a subcontractor to be able to handle CUI within the defense grouping, resulting in a Level 2 (C3PAO) certification requirement.

 Organizational index groupings categorize CUI based on the nature of the information and the risks associated with its exposure.
 For example, the defense grouping includes technical information and operations security, while the export control grouping covers data regulated under frameworks like the Export Administration Regulations and the ITAR.
-These groupings are not just labels—they directly influence your compliance obligations under the CMMC framework.
-Contractors handling CUI within the defense grouping will require CMMC Level 2 certification through a third-party assessment conducted by a C3PAO.
-As a result, approximately 75–80% of the Defense Industrial Base (DIB) is expected to fall under this requirement.

 Understanding CUI Markings